-The thought of sitting in the dentist’s chair may not be everyone’s’ favorite pastime.
+The thought of sitting in the dentist's chair may not be everyone's favorite pastime.
 Dental phobia is one of the common fears experienced by people.
-Unfortunately, it causes avoidance and hampers their dental health.
+Unfortunately, it causes people to neglect their oral health needs.
 Living with the fear of dental treatment, a person avoids dental visits.
-Any dental illness that is left untreated allows the problems to escalate over time causing serious health issues.
-For this reason, our Philadelphia dental office adopts sedation treatment which helps us calm down patients during treatment.
+Any dental illness that is left untreated allows the problems to escalate over time, potentially creating some serious dental issues.
+For this reason, our Philadelphia dental office offers sedation dentistry which helps patients remain relaxed and calm during their dental appointments.

 At Dentistry for Life in Philadelphia sedation dentistry is used during treatment to relieve patients from anxiety and help them relax in the dentist's chair.
 The type of sedation administered for a particular treatment depends on the patient.
 Not all patients need sedation.
 Some of them may need a sedative for every treatment while few others may want it only for long procedures.
 For this reason, different types of sedatives are used in a practice.
 Sedatives are broadly classified as mild, moderate and deep sedatives, based on the strength of the agent and the patient's ability to respond to stimulation.

 While it's known colloquially as laughing gas, nitrous oxide doesn't actually make you laugh.
 Nitrous oxide has been used as a dental anesthetic since the mid-1800s.
 When inhaled, it helps patients achieve a relaxed state of mind.

 When undergoing nitrous oxide sedation, a patient simply wears a mask over their mouth and nose.
 They will be asked to breath normally.
 It will take a brief amount of time for nitrous oxide to take effect, but when it does, the dental treatment can progress with the patient feeling little to no worry.